-F February 3, 2018 January 28, 2017
+I February 2, 2019 February 3, 2018

 Current:

-Deferred rent (1) \$ 5,707 \$ 5,519
+Deferred rent (1) \$ 8,228 \$ 5,707

-Total current liabilities \$ 5,707 \$ 5,519
+Total current liabilities \$ 8,228 \$ 5,707

 Long-term:

-Deferred rent \$ 72,547 \$ 52,372
+Deferred rent \$ 84,065 \$ 72,547

-Other 143 196
+Other 143

-Total long-term liabilities \$ 72,690 \$ 52,568
+Total long-term liabilities \$ 84,065 \$ 72,690

-The current portion of deferred rent is included in the other accrued expenses line item in the accompanying consolidated balance sheets.
+The current portion of deferred rent is included in the other accrued expenses line item in the accompanying consolidated balance sheets

-(1) Share-Based Compensation
+(n) Share-Based Compensation

 The Company measures the cost of employee services received in exchange for share-based compensation based on the grant date fair value of the employee stock award.
-Incremental compensation costs arising from subsequent modifications of awards after the grant date must also be recognized.
-The Company recognizes compensation expense generally on a straight-line basis over the vesting period for the entire award based on the estimated grant date fair value of restricted stock units ("RSU") and performance-based restricted stock units ("PSU") and uses the Black-Scholes option-pricing model for grants of stock options.
-Share-based compensation cost recognized and included in expenses for fiscal 2017, fiscal 2016 and fiscal 2015, was \$16.4 million, \$12.0 million and \$11.2 million, respectively.
+The Company recognizes compensation expense generally on a straight-line basis over the employee's requisite service period (generally the vesting period of the equity grant) based on the estimated grant date fair value of restricted stock units ("RSUs") and performance-based restricted stock units ("PSUs") and uses the Black-Scholes option-pricing model for grants of stock options.